Sarosim/photo-locations/README.md

 - I added the number of views and number of likes fields to the database after already creating some entries.
 It meant that some old records showed up without these fields, therefore I created a function, which looped through the database and added these fields if they weren't there.
 I deleted this function after fixing this issue.
-- During the development process sometimes I realised I wanted something more/different or things worked differently then I expected.
+- During the development process sometimes I realised I wanted something more/different or things worked differently than I expected.
 This resulted in necessary workarounds with tripod used and format of lat lon, for example.
-The issue with the tripod used field was that the Bootsrap switch field isn't creating a Boolean output, but sends "on" if switched on and sends nothing if not switched on.
+The issue with the tripod used field was that the Bootsrtap switch field isn't creating a Boolean output, but sends "on" if switched on and sends nothing if not switched on.
 I had to handle it in on the backend.
 I haven't set properly the schema and didn't always use validation for the lat lon fields, therefore the database contains different data types for these fields.
 I created a workaround on the backend, commented all the reasons in the code.